-Shannon Waru broke the deadlock in a tense first period, before Australia and Queensland centre Emilee Cherry scored a wonder try to put her side two scores ahead midway through the second half and Caslick herself wrapped up the win with two minutes to go.
+Shannon Waru broke the deadlock in a tense first period.
+Australia and Queensland centre Emilee Cherry scored a wonder try to put her side two scores ahead midway through the second half and Caslick herself wrapped up the win with two minutes to go.
 Captain Shannon Parry was presented with the trophy by Walsh.

-Defending champions ACT bowed out at the Cup Semi-Final stage after losing to Queensland Red (10-24) but bounced back to take third.
-Kelly Godwin, Sharni Williams, Alicia Quirk and Anthea Clarke crossed over to secure a thumping 38-0win.
+Defending champions ACT bowed out at the Cup Semi-Final stage after losing to Queensland Red (10-24) but bounced back against Western Australia to take third.
+Kelly Godwin, Sharni Williams, Alicia Quirk and Anthea Clarke crossed over to secure a thumping 38-0 win.

-The National Indigenous team capped a memorable weekend, finishing fifth after beating a young Barbarians side (33-5).
+The National Indigenous team capped a memorable weekend, finishing fifth after beating a young Barbarians side (33-5) in the Plate Final.
 Simone Smith at the double.

 Final standings: 1.
 Queensland Red, 2.
 New South Wales Blue, 3.
 ACT, 4.
 Western Australia, 5.
 National Indigenous, 6.
 Barbarians, 7.
 Queensland White, 8.
 South Australia, 9.
 New South Wales White, 10.
 Australian Services, 11.
 Victoria, 12.
 Northern Territory